Looking to buy?

 Also of great importance is the ABV (alcohol by volume, measured in percentage) and the litres of pure alcohol (or ‘LOA’) in a cask.
 Casks are measured this way, rather than in bulk litres of whisky, for alcohol tax purposes.

 With young casks, these will be the original litres of alcohol on filling (OLA).
 Older casks are re-gauged to provide updates on their maturation, and this new and more accurate information is known as the re-gauged litres of alcohol (or RLA).
-The RLA will always show a lower ABV and LOA due to the natural evaporation of both alcohol and water through the oak as a result of maturation (the angel’s share).
+The RLA will always show a lower ABV than the LOA due to the natural evaporation of both alcohol and water through the oak as a result of maturation (the angel’s share).

 The estimated number of bottles will always be based on the most recent re-gauge (within the last six months), the ABV of the whisky and a standard 70cl bottle size.
 Please be advised this is an estimate only; bottle estimates are for guidance only and are not an exact figure.